 - Environmental Friendliness: Since the only chemical used in hydro-jetting is water, hydro-jetting is one of the most environmentally-friendly drain cleaning methods around.

-- Extreme Efficiency: As we described earlier since water doesn’t compress, the extreme pressures utilized translate directly into greater cleaning power.
+- Extreme Efficiency: As we described earlier since water doesn’t compress, the intense pressures utilized translate directly into higher cleaning power.
 In fact, hydro-jetting is so powerful that it can cut away tree roots from inside your drain lines, with water alone!

 - Hydro-Jetting Cleans the Whole Drainline: Unlike other drain cleaning methods, hydro-jetting cleans the entire line, from start to finish.